Below are answers to some frequently asked questions you may have about Serato DJ software when used with the Tidal Music streaming service.

 How do I analyse Tidal music tracks in Serato DJ Pro?

-At this point the key & BPM will show, and the full waveform will show.
+Once Analyzed the Key & BPM and the full waveform will show.
 You may also add Cue points, loops, and other Serato data to the track.

 I've just added some new tracks to my Tidal music playlist (via the Tidal app or via Tidal's website), but they do yet not show in the same playlist in Serato DJ Pro?